 Location: KIPJ Room 113

 Core Courses: MA in Peacebuilding (1-year Program)

-- Peace, Conflict and Development OR International Justice and Human Rights
+- Peace and Conflict Analysis OR International Justice and Human Rights

 Core Courses: MA in Peace and Justice (2-year Program)

 - The International System